15 Modern Dining Table Centerpiece Ideas for a Stylish Look

 15. Add an Assemblage of Objets

-Curate a vignette with objets like art pieces, decorative boxes, or textiles for a personalized centerpiece.
+Curate a vignette with objects like art pieces, decorative boxes, or textiles for a personalized centerpiece.

 Ensure items harmonize in color, texture, and scale for a cohesive look.